WHAT IS DIGESTATE?

 Digestate is the material that remaining after the anaerobic digestion of a biodegradable feedstock such as wastewater sludge, food waste, animal waste or other organic waste products.
 Anaerobic Digestion (AD) produces two main products: the fibrous digestate that comprises of both solid and liquid forms, and the naturally occurring biogas that is emitted during the AD process – both of which can be re-used.
 When further breakdown of these separate products occurs, valuable residues can be extracted from each, making anaerobic digestion an energy-efficient and cost-effective way to produce clean and renewable energy and to recycle and reduce waste materials.

 DESIGN CONSIDERATION FOR ANAEROBIC DIGESTION SYSTEMS

-Waste and energy management is now high on the agenda for social and environmentally responsible processing practices.
+Waste and energy management is now high on the agenda for social and environmentally responsible processing practises.
 However, while AD systems can be designed to handle product processing needs and deliver excellent energy and cost saving benefits, there are other important factors to be considered during the system design process such as:

 - The cost, resource and energy implications of the removal and transportation of the digestate, particularly if the plant is in a remote location or there is no local use for it.

 - The use of digestate containing animal by-products.

 - The pasteurisation requirements of different products for different uses.